ARTE-Lab/arte-lab.github.io/_members/Tong-Zhang.md

 personal homepage: "https://people.ucas.ac.cn/~0081363"
 ---

+I am a tenure-track Assistant Professor at the University of Chinese Academy of Sciences (UCAS).
+Before joining UCAS, I spent 5 wonderful years at EPFL, working closely with [Prof. Sabine Süsstrunk](https://people.epfl.ch/sabine.susstrunk), [Dr. Mathieu Salzmann](https://people.epfl.ch/mathieu.salzmann) and talented students at [IVRL](https://www.epfl.ch/labs/ivrl/).

-I am a postdoctoral researcher working in machine learning and computer vision at EPFL with Prof. Sabine Süsstrunk and Dr. Mathieu Salzmann.
-I obtained my Ph.D. degree from the Australian National University (ANU) in 2020 under the supervision of Prof. Richard Hartley, Prof. Faith Porikli, Prof. Mehrtash Harandi, and Prof. Hongdong Li.
-After submitting my thesis, I worked on a semantic geo-localization project along with some Ph.D. students at ANU.
-During my Ph.D. study, I received the Best Student Paper honorable mention at ACCV 2016, the Paper Award Finalist at CVPR 2020, and the Best Poster Award at BMVC 2025.
+I obtained my Ph.D. from the Australian National University (ANU) in 2020 under the supervision of [Prof. Richard Hartley](https://users.cecs.anu.edu.au/~hartley/), [Prof. Faith Porikli](https://people.cecs.anu.edu.au/~porikli/), [Prof. Mehrtash Harandi](https://people.cecs.anu.edu.au/~mharandi/), and [Prof. Hongdong Li](https://users.cecs.anu.edu.au/~hongdong/).
+After submitting my thesis, I continued working on a semantic geo-localization project in collaboration with several Ph.D. students at ANU.

+During my past research, I received (of course, huge thanks to all my collaborators) the Best Student Paper Honorable Mention at ACCV 2016, was a Finalist for the Best Paper Award at CVPR 2020, and received the Best Poster Award at BMVC 2025.

-Prior to that, I received a master's degree from New York University in 2014 and a bachelor's degree from Beihang University in 2011.
+Prior to that, I obtained a Master’s degree from New York University in 2014 and a Bachelor’s degree from Beihang University in 2011.

-Currently, my focus lies in unifying representations across different modalities to enable comprehensive interpretation of deep learning models, thereby facilitating broader applications in fields like time-series prediction and generation.

-IVRL is always taking highly motivated Ph.D. students, who receive fellowships from the computer science (IC) department.
-We also have limited positions for self-funded visiting students.
-Learn more about me at [google](https://sites.google.com/view/tong-zhang/home).
+Life is not always easy, but try to live hard at this moment.